raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 [FinOps Org Maturity Model](https://www.finops.org/framework/maturity-model/)

 ***Note on Rightsizing:** Reducing CPUs and memory for virtual machines can optimize costs both on-premises and in the cloud.
 While this can save hardware and license costs, careful capacity forecasting is essential.*

 ## Totals Comparison

 With all that out of the way, there is not a huge amount of difference; these numbers are estimates and should not be taken to show that one provider is always cheaper.
-The point is that for stabel IaaS workloads infrastructure cost is not a primary driver for deciding where to locate.
+The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate.

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)

-One point to add to the above is that numerous operating costs, as well as the effort involved in hardware renewal, are reduced when relocating to the public cloud.
-At the same time, cost control specialists are vital in keeping cloud costs within budget.

 The value of public cloud can be challenging to articulate, especially when a client is primarily concerned with cost.
 Assigning a monetary value to advantages such as increased speed, accessibility of complex services, regional or global presence, and a host of other benefits aligns with business values but can sometimes sound like wishful thinking.